ChilliCream/graphql-platform/website/src/docs/hotchocolate/v14/get-started-with-graphql-in-net-core.md

 </InputChoiceTabs.VisualStudio>
 </InputChoiceTabs>

-If you have set everything up correctly, you should be able to open <a href="http://localhost:5095/graphql" target="_blank" rel="noopener noreferrer">http://localhost:5095/graphql</a> in your browser and be greeted by our GraphQL IDE [Banana Cake Pop](/products/bananacakepop).
+If you have set everything up correctly, you should be able to open <a href="http://localhost:5095/graphql" target="_blank" rel="noopener noreferrer">http://localhost:5095/graphql</a> in your browser and be greeted by our GraphQL IDE [Nitro](/products/nitro).

 ![GraphQL IDE](../../../images/getting-started-bcp.webp)